Lucifer-00007/IntroToGitHub/README.md

 - GitHub  is not  100%  free!!

-- Being  a  version  control  Github  the  user have to always save the progress made.
+- Being  a  version  control  the  users have to always save the progress made in Github.

-- GitHub after all is managed by a private company, which profits from hosting people’s code.So the users should try similar platforms such as BitBucket or GitLab, which are very similar to it.
+- GitHub after all is managed by a private company, which profits from hosting people’s code.Thus you Cann't 100% trust it.
+So the users should try similar platforms such as BitBucket or GitLab, which are very similar to it.